Indian Hills, Kentucky: Battles with Louisville

 In 1954, Louisville proposed annexing Indian Hills in order to extend sewer service into the area and other developments further east.
 This met with such opposition that The Courier-Journal was unable to find a single supporter of annexation or sewers in Indian Hills.
 Two years later, the Indian Hills plans were folded into the larger "Mallon Plan" to annex most of Louisville's outlying suburbs into the city government.
 Leaflets distributed in Indian Hills claimed taxes would go up, Louisville buses would enter Indian Hills, and sewer service would lead to expensive and unnecessary bills.
 Louisville voters approved the plan by a large majority, but suburban voters rejected it by a 2-to-1 margin, and the Mallon Plan was shelved.

 In the wake of the annexation vote, Indian Hills began exerting greater political autonomy, closing down a used car lot on Brownsboro Road, annexing the land, and encouraging its redevelopment for residences.
-(The triangle of land involved now houses the homes around Old Brownsboro Court and a small shopping center with a Rite Aid.)
+(The triangle of land involved now houses the homes around Old Brownsboro Court and a small shopping center.)
 The city also sued the Louisville Gas & Electric Company, seeking to remove the newly installed 135 ft electrical towers east of Indian Hills Trail.
 LG&E won the case by arguing that the land in question was scrubland unsuitable for commercial development.